 - CBD may suppress neuroinflammation, which is a type of inflammation that affects the nerve tissue.
 It is believed to be associated with cognitive impairment as the condition was observed in the brain of CFS patients.

 - Phytocannabinoids, like CBD, interact with receptors in the body to bring about its supposed therapeutic effects.
 Some of these effects may help people with depression and anxiety.
 These two conditions are often associated with chronic fatigue syndrome.

 - CBD may possess analgesic activity.
 This trait could be beneficial to CFS patients, especially since their condition is usually accompanied by various types of body pain.

-- Purchasing and consuming cannabidiol is allowed in most states, such as Colorado, Kansas, and Texas.
+- Purchasing and consuming cannabidiol is allowed in most states.
 Users can even obtain CBD products without a prescription in areas where they are legally sold.

 - CBD does not give users a euphoric high compared to THC, which is its psychoactive counterpart.

 - Most of the studies on cannabidiol were performed on animals, with only a limited number of clinical trials made on human subjects.